 I brought a pack of weird Peruvian trail mix, and hardly ate any of it throughout the trek.
 You will be well-fed by the trek’s chefs, but everyone eats differently.
 If you tend to snack a lot, bring a lot of snacks.
 I over-packed in terms of water also.
 Maybe I was too busy suffering miserably to eat and drink, but for some reason, my stash of snacks and water were barely touched.
 Stay hydrated as much as you can.
 There’s also no need to bring enough water for all five days.
 You can purchase water from the villages you stop at every night or throughout the day.

 Dude, bug spray.
 Bring a lot of it.
 Sunscreen is also important for you gringos that get sunburns through your clothing on rainy days.
 Walking poles also make you feel significantly more official, and help exponentially.
 Don’t be ashamed to use them.
 Also, bring your passport because you need it to get into Machu Picchu.
 It would suck to go through that trek and not even get to see the final destination.

 A positive attitude!!!

 One of the most underrated things is being energetic and optimistic.
 The day before the trek was the least confident I’d ever been about doing the trek.
 I was battling altitude sickness and actual sickness.
-That severe lack of confidence was a terrible attitude to have, and thankfully I get over funky moods pretty quickly.
+That severe lack of confidence was a terrible attitude to have.
+Thankfully, I get over funky moods pretty quickly.
 I was significantly more mentally prepared the next day, and even had a pep in my step after I found myself doing fine with the altitude.
 Who knows if the mental preparation and positive attitude actually helped.
 Even if it was some weird placebo effect, I feel like it definitely helped me with the trek.
 Hey, it could help as much as the legendary, non-scientifically proven, effects of chewing coca leaves to deal with altitude.

 The Actual Trek